orisi/oracle/README.md

 The easiest way to launch an Oracle, or even bunch of them for testing purposes is to use our Docker based implementation.

+If you're here for source code, it's not here - go to (Orisi Repo)[https://github.com/orisi/orisi].

 ## Quick install

 - If you have docker installed - running Orisi Oracle node is as easy as typing

+(You have to do it from Linux, or inside Boot2docker)

 ```
 docker pull orisi/oracle